Credit Cards Balance Transfer Credit Cards

 2. Intro APR offers

-• Intro APR period: Anything under 12 months is shorter than average, while anything above is longer than average.
+• Intro APR periods: Anything under 12 months is shorter than average.
 The longest credit card balance transfer periods are typically 18 to 21 months.

 Keep in mind